lualiloon/lualiloon.github.io/_posts/2023-05-31-creating-this-website.md

 ## Future Projects

 I have no idea what I'll be working on next month.
 Keeping a list of potential project ideas as they occur will be helpful in the future, but for now you'll just have to come back next month to find out what's brewing.

-That's all for now.
-Stay inspired, and keep chasing the wonders that make life truly extraordinary.
-Until next time!
+See you then!